Projects

 Can we predict user frustration with search?
 Developed a novel UX metric for Spotify search frustration by collecting large-scale session-level labels via event-triggered surveys.
 Built an ML model predicting frustration using search interactions, revealing two key insights: frustration is session-dependent rather than user-history-based, and query edit distance is the strongest predictor.
 These findings enabled real-time frustration measurement in online experiments to improve the search experience.

-MicroEMA: Surveys with smartwatch microinteractions
+MicroEMA: Experience sampling via smartwatch microinteractions

 Signaligner Pro: AI-assisted sensor data labeling